-- 3.5 To facilitate the decision making process and support capital investment decisions the Prudential Code and the Treasury Management Code requires the Commissioner to agree and monitor a minimum number of prudential indicators.
-The purpose of these are to restrain the activity of the treasury function within certain limits, thereby managing risk and reducing the impact of any adverse movement in interest rates.
-However, if these are set to be too restrictive they will impair the opportunities to reduce costs / improve performance. - 3.6 The following indicator provides a debt related activity limit: - Maturity structure of borrowing.
-These gross limits are set to reduce the Commissioner's exposure to large fixed rate sums falling due for refinancing, and are required for upper and lower limits. - 3.7 The treasury limits and prudential indicators have been reviewed and updated and approved by the Commissioner on 22 February 2018.
+- Upper limits on variable interest rate exposure.
+This identifies a maximum limit for variable interest rates based upon the debt position net of investments; - Upper limits on fixed interest rate exposure.
+This is similar to the previous indicator and covers a maximum limit on fixed interest rates; and - Maturity structure of borrowing.
+These gross limits are set to reduce the Commissioner's exposure to large fixed rate sums falling due for refinancing, and are required for upper and lower limits. - 3.7 These indicators have been reviewed and updated and were approved by the Commissioner on 23rd February 2017.
 They can be found attached at Appendix 4. - 3.8 The CFO has systems in place to monitor the treasury limits and will report to the Commissioner instances where limits are breached, with the exception of short-term breaches of the Operational Boundary.
 The Operational Boundary is set so that if breached it acts as an early warning of the potential to exceed the higher Authorised Limit and as such temporary breaches due to debt restructuring and temporary borrowing are acceptable, providing they are not sustained.